 Inflation risk is often overlooked and can have a major effect on asset-class returns, changing the portfolio’s risk profile.
 This is one reason why Vanguard generally does not believe that cash plays a significant role in a diversified portfolio with long investment horizons.
 Rather, cash should be used to meet liquidity needs or be integrated into a portfolio designed for shorter horizons.

-The figure below shows the long-term historical returns of global stocks, bonds and cash on both a nominal and an inflation-adjusted basis.
+The figure below shows the long-term historical returns of global stocks, bonds and cash on both a nominal and inflation-adjusted basis.
 Returns are measured in GBP and include the reinvestment of dividends and income.
 As highlighted, inflation can be particularly damaging over longer periods, as its effects compound over time.

 Trade-off between market risk and inflation risk